zhiweideren/kthena/docs/kthena/blog/gateway-api-support/index.md

 <!-- truncate -->

-## What is Gateway API?
+## What is Gateway API and Gateway API Inference Extension?

 Gateway API is a Kubernetes project that provides a standardized, role-oriented API for managing service networking.
-Unlike the traditional Ingress API, Gateway API separates concerns into distinct roles:

-- **Infrastructure Provider**: Manages GatewayClass resources and provides the underlying gateway implementation
-- **Cluster Operator**: Creates and manages Gateway resources that define listening ports and protocols
-- **Application Developer**: Creates HTTPRoute, TCPRoute, and other route resources to define traffic routing rules

-This role-based model enables better multi-tenancy, clearer ownership boundaries, and more sophisticated routing capabilities.
-Gateway API supports advanced features such as:

-- **Cross-namespace routing**: Routes can reference backends in different namespaces
-- **Header and path-based matching**: Fine-grained request matching capabilities
-- **Multiple protocol support**: HTTP, HTTPS, TCP, UDP, and TLS
-- **Traffic splitting**: Weighted routing across multiple backends
-- **Extensibility**: Custom extensions for domain-specific use cases

-## What is Gateway API Inference Extension?
+It separates concerns into distinct roles (Infrastructure Provider, Cluster Operator, and Application Developer) and supports advanced routing capabilities including cross-namespace routing, multiple protocols, and traffic splitting.
 Gateway API Inference Extension builds upon Gateway API to provide inference-specific capabilities for AI/ML workloads.
-It introduces specialized resources:

-- **InferencePool**: Manages collections of model server endpoints with automatic discovery and health monitoring
-- **InferenceObjective**: Defines priority and capacity policies for inference requests
-- **Model-aware routing**: Advanced routing based on model names, adapters, and request characteristics
-- **OpenAI API compatibility**: Full support for OpenAI-compatible endpoints (`/v1/chat/completions`, `/v1/completions`)

-The extension enables seamless integration with popular gateway implementations including Kthena Router (native support), Envoy Gateway, Istio, and Kgateway, providing a standardized way to expose and route inference services across different infrastructure providers.
+It introduces specialized resources like InferencePool and InferenceObjective, enabling model-aware routing and OpenAI API compatibility for standardized inference service exposure and routing.

 ## Why Support Gateway API and Inference Extension?